acquia/waterwheel.js/README.md

   });
 ```
 `.get()` accepts two arguments
-  - `token`: The token of the entity you are requesting, `nid`.
+  - `identifier`: The identifier of the entity you are requesting, `nid`, `vid`, `uid`, etc.
-  - `type`: The type of response you are requesting.
+  - `format`: The format of response you are requesting.
 Currently this is optional, and internally defaults to `JSON`.

 #### `PATCH`